matt0x6F/website/docs/getting-started.md

    task load-fixtures
    ```

 You are now ready to start developing!
 See other docs for more details on workflows and conventions.

+> **Tip:** You can use Mermaid diagrams in markdown by writing code blocks with `mermaid` as the language.